unosquare/tsrelay/README.md

 - Extract and Write Ubuntu Classic Server into your SD Card
 - Plugin your SD Card into your Raspberry and start it
     - It's going to ask you for login and password, the defaults are ubuntu/ubuntu
+- Install the  [Wiring Pi](http://wiringpi.com/download-and-install/) dependency (Needed it to access the serial port).

 #### Installing .NET Core